Complaints about TEQSA policy

 - internal complaints about TEQSA’s practices and services—these are covered by TEQSA’s internal grievance and public interest disclosure procedures

 - investigations about TEQSA conducted by the Commonwealth Ombudsman.
+Information about making complaints to the Commonwealth Ombudsman can be found on its website.

 - TEQSA aims to provide high quality services to all stakeholders, and invites complaints from external stakeholders when its practices or services, or the actions of its employees or contractors, do not meet the standards set out in its Service Charter.